 In the sixties FGG was responsible for designing many of Durban’s landmark buildings, including the Sugar Terminal, the first houses in La Lucia and the Standard Bank headquarters in the Durban CBD.

 This early success catapulted the practice into the top echelons of the profession and led to the development of the slogan “Shaping the Skyline”.

 The Pietermaritzburg office was established in 1969 in order to oversee the various inland projects that FGG had undertaken throughout the Midlands and Drakensberg.
-This included work at Hilton College, for whom FGG has been retained as school architects for over 60 years.
+This included work for the Hiltonian Society, for whom FGG has been retained as school architects for over 60 years.

 The seventies brought new challenges and many firsts for the company.
 Significantly, Greys Hospital in Pietermaritzburg was the firm’s first hospital.
 Since then FGG has designed over twenty medical facilities around the world.

 The versatility of the company came to the fore during the eighties, with projects that covered the full spectrum of architectural design.
 From Pine Parkade and Expo ’85 suspension bridge to Charter House office block and Westville Hospital – with an array of houses, game lodges and shopping centres in between.

 By this point the firm had grown substantially, with a team of over 40 people working out of the two offices, making FGG one of the largest architectural firms in KwaZulu-Natal at the time.

 It was full speed ahead when the nineties arrived with a few hospitals on the go, headlined by the Inkosi Albert Luthuli Central Hospital.
 During the decade FGG would design a number of award winning buildings, including the iconic Hilton Hotel in Durban and Umngazi River Bungalows Resort on the Wild Coast.